DelvinGambiza/property-valuation/README.md

 ---

 ## 📂 Repository Contents
-- **property_price_prediction.py**: Python script containing the data preprocessing, model training, and evaluation steps.
+- **property_valuation,Rmd**: R script used to design the Random Forest model for property valuation
 - **property_data.csv**: The dataset used for training and testing the model.
 - **predictions.csv**: The output file containing predicted property prices.
 - **README.md**: Project documentation.

+---

+## 👏 Acknowledgements:
+This project is a result of successful collaboration with:
+1. Millicent Muchepa
+2. Likhitha Kurella